JinraeKim/FlightSims.jl/README.md

 - Both non-interactive and interactive simulation interfaces are now provided through the unified struct `Simulator`.
     - For more details, see [FSimBase.jl](https://github.com/JinraeKim/FSimBase.jl).
     - `sim` is deprecated; renamed as `solve`.
+- A related package for ROS2 has been released: [FSimROS.jl](https://github.com/JinraeKim/FSimROS.jl).
+    - with very few number of tests though.

 ## APIs